essif-lab/framework/docs/terms/wallet.md

 The primary purpose of the Wallet Component is to (securely) store data, and in particular:

--   credentials - both those that have been issued by the issuer (i.e. self-signed credentials) and those that have been obtained from issuers of other %%parties|party%%, and
+-   credentials - both those that have been issued by the issuer (i.e. self-signed credentials) and those that have been obtained from issuers of other [parties](@), and
 -   (private) keys e.g. for signing/sealing data on behalf of its Principal.

 Other kinds of data may be stored by a wallet as well - we will have to see what is practical and makes sense.